Chart Color Schemes

 Keperra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Keperra's dwelling structure, as per the latest Census, consisted of 83.4% houses and 16.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 81.6% houses and 18.5% other dwellings.
-Home ownership in Keperra was at 28.1%, similar to Brisbane metro, with mortgaged dwellings at 35.8% and rented ones at 36.1%.
-The median monthly mortgage repayment in the area was $1,950, below Brisbane's average of $2,167.
-Median weekly rent in Keperra was $400, matching Brisbane metro's figure but exceeding the national average of $375.
-Nationally, Keperra's mortgage repayments were higher than the Australian average of $1,863.
+Keperra's dwelling structure, as per the latest Census evaluation, comprised 83.4% houses and 16.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 83.4% houses and 17.5% other dwellings.
+Home ownership in Keperra was at 28.1%, similar to Brisbane metro, with the rest being mortgaged (35.8%) or rented (36.1%).
+The median monthly mortgage repayment was $1,950, below Brisbane metro's average of $2,167.
+Median weekly rent in Keperra was $400, matching Brisbane metro's figure but higher than the national average of $375.
+Nationally, Keperra's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863.

 Frequently Asked Questions - Housing